Hell on Earth (film)

 Hell on Earth (Niemandsland) is a 1931 German anti-war film directed by Victor Trivas.
-In France, The film is also known as No Man's Land.
+In France, The film is also known as La Zone de la mort.

 Plot summary

 The film is mainly set in a dugout, formed from a basement, in the no man's land between the trenches and front lines during the First World War.

 A ruined house is entered by a soldier stranded between the lines who then discovers an injured man trapped beneath a heavy beam in the basement.
 The man has no uniform and is rescued by him and another man who we finally realise are on different sides.
 The injured man cannot speak and is helped out by the other two.
 They try to leave and return to their own lines but are fired upon by both sides and so return to the safety of the basement.